Psychologist vs. Psychiatrist: What’s the Difference?

 What Do Psychologists Do?

-The American Psychological Association (APA) defines psychologists as professionals who help others deal with mental health in general and life issues specifically.
+The American Psychological Association (APA) defines psychologists as professionals who help others address mental health issues and life challenges.
 They typically have a doctoral degree in psychology and are trained to evaluate and work with people who are struggling with depression, anxiety, family issues, stressful life situations, trauma, alcoholism or addiction, grief, or mental health conditions such as bipolar disorder, attention-deficit hyperactivity disorder, or eating disorders.

 Psychologists use their education, training, research, and experience to talk with patients (commonly called psychotherapy, or talk therapy) and help them work through issues that are troubling them or holding them back in life.
 With few exceptions, they do not prescribe medication, though they may refer patients to psychiatrists when medication may be indicated.